World Travel Awards Winner Machu Travel Peru 2025

 • Note: No extra hikes included

-The government created the Royal Route for those who seek to discover the treasures with minimal effort.
+Peruvian authorities established the Royal Route to accommodate travelers seeking a low-impact, highly rewarding experience.
 This option appeals most to families and history enthusiasts who want to delve into Inca history and spirituality.
 With short walks, this route immerses visitors in the royal and religious sector of Machu Picchu.
 Regardless of the best time to visit Machu Picchu, this route offers a peaceful and rewarding experience.

 Machu Picchu Entrance Ticket Prices: Route 3-B